osowski/ibm-containers-codemotion/3-docker-web-apps-with-bluemix-services.md

   As the automation goes through forking the project into your own account, setting up a pipeline for your account, and building & deploying those images on Bluemix, you will be updated in the UI.
 Once the status page returns complete after a few minutes, you can move on to the next Task.

-## Task 3: Review deployment automation steps TBD
+## Task 3: Review deployment automation steps

 Now that your project has been deployed to IBM Containers on Bluemix, let's review what really just happened.
 Bluemix forked the GitHub project into a Jazz Hub project, IBM's hosted source code management platform.
 Inside this project a build pipeline was imported from the `.bluemix/pipeline.yaml` file in the original repository.
 This pipeline will automatically build the Docker image for Let's Chat, push it to your private registry in Bluemix, and then deploy a running container instance on IBM Containers.